Research

 Current Projects

-All of the research projects below are open for NYU Shanghai students, including study away students.
+The research projects below are open for NYU Shanghai students, including study away students.
 Applying is a good opportunity for students interested in pursuing experimental CS research, provides preliminary study towards a meaningful capstone project, and can easily turn into a summer research internship.
-Students interested in working in Prof. Marin’s group should contact him at olivier.marin@nyu.edu
+Students interested in working on these topics should contact me at olivier.marin@nyu.edu

 Platform for HYper-Scale Interdisciplinary Computations and Simulations (PHYSICS)